mnaveenkumar2009/GSoC-2018/report.md

 - Read about I2C and ATmega datasheets and find the differences

 ### `[14-May]` What did I do last week?

+- Read about I2C
+- Went through ATmega datasheets for uno and mega and noted the differences
+- Tried out example of I2C without the standard API
+- Created an example that uses the standard API available in C for I2C for the same circuit

 -------------------------------------------------------------------------------
 `[30-Apr] -> [06-May]`